Abijeet/markdown-notes-doc/README.md

 3. It allows you to create custom task based notebooks.
 4. Tasks can be created in the future.
 5. Incomplete tasks will automatically be added to the next day's notes.
 6. Allows you to create notebooks that are not task based.
+7. Completely offline based, no server connectivity.
+Notes can be synched if desired using a third party utility such as Dropbox or Google drive.

 ## Documentation for API

+> **This is no longer being used**.

 The documentation for the API can be found [here](https://github.com/Abijeet/markdown-notes-doc/tree/master/docs/api)